lukasotocerny/Project-Mojo/README.md

 second party only confirms/declines.</p>

 <h3>Project Structure</h3>
-The main app's functionality is in `/js/controller.js`, where there are scripts defining the behaviour in each of the UI-Router states.
+<p>The main app's functionality is in `/js/controller.js`, where there are scripts defining the behaviour in each of the UI-Router states.
 Mojo is written using the AngularJS framework, therefore HTML files in `/templates/` are binded through scopes.
 Ionic uses open-source
 UI-Router library, which helps navigation in the app through states.
+The server database operation can be found in the folder `/server`, where are the `.php` scripts with SQL queries.</p>